nsum/ms3-hotel-task-manager/README.md

 ## Features
 ### Back End
-- Session expiry after some time of inactivity
+- Session expiry after set time of inactivity (set time inside set_session_timeout function)
 - Redirects to home page if unlogged user tries to access any of the pages login is required for
 - Redirects to task page if non-admin or non-mgmt user tries to access admin & mgmt pages